 Cooking Rice in a Roaster Oven

-You can start with the traditional ratio of one part rice to two parts liquid, whether the liquid is water or broth or a mix of both.
-Add in a tablespoon of butter, then cook the rice covered in the roaster oven at 375°F for an hour and a half.
+You can start with the traditional ratio of one part rice to two parts liquid, whether the liquid is water broth or a mix of both.
+Add a tablespoon of butter, then cook the rice covered in the roaster oven at 375°F for an hour and a half.